hmontenegro/biostar-recipes/docs/how-to-use-the-site.md

 # How to use the website?

-The following questions enumerate the recommended practices when using the site.
+The following questions describe the recommended practices when using the site.

-### 1. Create your project
+## 1. Create your project

 Each project has permissions associated with them.
-This can be confusing at first.

 You have full (read/write) access) to projects that you create.

 Start by creating your own project until you become more familiar with permissions.

 To create a project, click the ```Create Project``` button found at the top of your projects list.